About the Author

 First step for Ohio medical license

-Before you even get to the written or online application, there are a few extra steps that Ohio State requires you to take.
+Before you start the online licensure application, there are a few required steps Ohio requires you to complete.

 Here’s what you’ll need to do to start the licensure process.